Kaavya2154/Music-genre-clustering/README.md

 Overview

 Using **unsupervised learning** to cluster a collection of songs based on their extracted audio features.
-The goal is to analyze and group similar music pieces without predefined labels using **machine learning**.
+The goal is to analyze and group similar music pieces without predefined labels using **machine learning.**

 ## Technologies Used
 - **Python** (Programming Language)